-Eminem New Album 2017: 4 Artists Who Want To Be Part Of The Rap God’s Next Studio Album
+Eminem New Album 2017: Four Artists Who Want To Be Part Of The Rap Star’s Next Studio Album

 “Ever since we started working together we just really enjoyed it, so we just kept doing it.
 He’s my favorite person to work with to date.
 I can’t put my finger on why, I just really enjoy the process of writing and working with him.”

-There is also Snoop Dogg who had mentioned in an interview with Rolling Stone that Eminem is part of a group he likes to call the “dream team.”
-Snoop Dogg talked about going on a tour with Dr. Dre and how fans would love for that team-up to happen.
+There is also Snoop Dogg, who had mentioned in an interview with Rolling Stone that Eminem is part of a group he likes to call the “dream team.”
+Snoop Dogg talked about going on a tour with Dr. Dre, and how fans would love for that team-up to happen.
 The “Drop It Like It’s Hot” hitmaker then shared that Dre’s ideal team includes Kendrick Lamar and Eminem.

 Juicy J has also expressed that he wants to do a song with Eminem.
-During an appearance on the radio show The Whoolywood Shuffle with DJ Whoo Kid in September 2016, the Memphis-based rapper admitted that he wanted to collaborate with Slim Shady and it would be a “dream come true” for him, as reported by XXLMag.
+During an appearance on the radio show, The Whoolywood Shuffle, with DJ Whoo Kid in September 2016, the Memphis-based rapper admitted that he wanted to collaborate with Slim Shady, and it would be a “dream come true” for him, as reported by XXLMag.
 For Juicy J, Marshall Mathers is “the legend” and “the man.”

 The aforementioned artists clearly have great respect for Eminem but for now, the rapper has yet to share more details about his hotly anticipated new album.
-Late in 2016, there was a leak that revealed the tracklisting, the artists who were part of the album and the alleged album title but all these are only part of the rumor mill.
+Late in 2016, there was a leak that revealed the track listing, the artists who were part of the album, and the alleged album title, but all these are only part of the rumor mill.

 The latest update from Eminem was dropped in December 2016, when he joked about a new single during his hip-hop channel Shade 45’s Hannukah Radio episode in SiriusXM.